SultanKhanfar/sultankhanfar.com/content/projects/Salutatorian.md

 showInProjects: true
 ---

-Ranked #2 out of 350 students from one of the top 100 high schools in the nation; Scored a '5' on 10+ AP Exams, including Chemistry, Biology, and Physics C
+Ranked 2/350 from a nationally-ranked top 100 high school.
+Scored a '5' on 10+ AP Exams, including Chemistry, Biology, and both Physics C exams.
+Completed an Associate's Degree with 100+ credits.